Let's go retro - from £2500! Head old-school with one of Yamaha's big-value used naked beauties

 Related: Best retro riding kit

-From the air-cooled XJR1300 to the new water-cooled, and far more contemporary-styled, XSR range, there is plenty of choice out there.
+From the air-cooled XJR1300 to the new water-cooled, and far more contemporary-styled, XSR range, there are plenty of used retro motorbikes for sale out there.

 And just because they are old-school in their styling, don’t imagine they are dated in their performance and handling.